 While there is no one blood test to detect schizophrenia, regular blood testing can provide important information about a person’s schizophrenia treatment and overall well-being.

-People with schizophrenia may undergo a variety of tests over the course of diagnosis and treatment, including blood tests.
-Understanding how all these tests fit into a schizophrenia care plan can be overwhelming if a medical professional does not explain them thoroughly, which may leave some people feeling frustrated and isolated.
+People with schizophrenia may undergo a variety of tests during diagnosis and treatment, including blood tests.
+Understanding how all these tests fit into a schizophrenia care plan can be overwhelming if a medical professional does not explain them thoroughly.
+This may leave some people feeling frustrated and isolated.

 This article focuses on understanding the role of blood tests in schizophrenia care, including what types of tests a person can expect to receive.
 It also examines emerging research on the use of blood tests to help support other aspects of schizophrenia care, including diagnosis and treatment.

 Diagnosing schizophrenia can be complicated.
 At present, there is no blood test that can diagnose schizophrenia.
-The condition is typically diagnosed by a psychiatric professional, such as a psychiatrist, who carefully reviews a person’s symptoms and medical history to determine if schizophrenia is likely.
+A mental health professional, such as a psychiatrist, will typically diagnose the condition after carefully reviewing a person’s symptoms and medical history to determine whether schizophrenia is likely.

-“We often do blood tests when people present with psychosis to check their overall health and rule out some disorders that can cause psychotic symptoms,” said Jennifer Zick, MD, PhD, a psychiatry resident at the University of Minnesota, MN.
+“We often do blood tests when people present with psychosis to check their overall health and rule out some disorders that can cause psychotic symptoms,” said Jennifer Zick, MD, PhD, a psychiatry resident at the University of Minnesota.

 “Psychosis refers to symptoms like delusions, paranoia, and hallucinations,” she explained.
 “Psychosis can be present with several other psychiatric disorders, including depression and bipolar disorder, and it can be caused by substances, some medications, and other medical conditions.”

-By using blood tests, psychiatrists can rule out other potential causes of psychosis and mental health symptoms.
-This helps ensure the symptoms a person is experiencing are due to schizophrenia and not another cause.
+Using blood tests, psychiatrists can rule out other potential causes of psychosis and other mental health symptoms.
+This helps ensure that the symptoms a person is experiencing are due to schizophrenia and not to another cause.

 A medical professional may also perform other types of testing during diagnosis, including cognitive testing and brain imaging.
-As with blood tests, none can definitively prove a person has schizophrenia.
-However, the collective results from these tests can help psychiatrists create a clearer picture of what is happening in a person’s brain.
+As with blood tests, none of these tests can definitively prove that a person has schizophrenia.
+However, the collective results from the tests can help psychiatrists create a clearer picture of what is happening in a person’s brain.

-People receiving medication for schizophrenia often have blood testing done regularly over the course of treatment.
+People receiving medication for schizophrenia commonly undergo regular blood testing during treatment.

 • weight gain